DigitalVanilla/oranges_dentro_1/README.md

 * We love Cracktros! *
 **********************

-Code/GFX by Lynx
-Music by Kast601
+Code/GFX by Lynx, Music by Kast601